Understanding Light and Diving is key to getting the most out of your dives

-In various scuba diving courses, such as PADI Advanced Open Water Diver, Deep Diver and Underwater Digital Photographer you are taught about light (about colours).
-The concept is quite easy to grasp as your visual experience while diving is directly liked to it.
+Light and diving is a key topic in various PADI courses.
+Advanced Open Water Diver, Deep Diver and Underwater Digital Photographer all cover light and diving.
+The concept is quite easy to grasp as your visual experience while diving is directly linked to it.

 In a nutshell, light is affected by the distance it travels underwater (depth and subject distance) and topside conditions (time of day, weather and surface conditions).
 So it is all about how much light goes in, and how far it has to go.